Pope Formosus: Early career

+Portus in 864.
+Shortly thereafter, Pope Nicholas I sent Formosus as a legate to Bulgaria in 866 where he served as a papal envoy and participated in the ordinations of Slavic followers of Cyril and Methodius of Rome.
+In 867, Boris I requested that Formosus be named archbishop of Bulgaria due to his connection with the bishop.
+The church did not allow Formosus to change sees as Formosus already held the position of Archbishop of Portus.
+The transfer of sees went against church canon as the church viewed Archbishops similarly to the way they viewed marriage.
+Bishops could not change sees unless it served the best interests of the church, and Formosus's transfer was seen as transmigration, or the transfer of episcopal sees in the pursuit of personal ambition.
+He also undertook diplomatic missions to France in 869 and 872.

-Upon the death of Louis II of Italy in 875, the nobles elected his uncle Charles the Bald to be the new emperor.
+Upon the death of Holy Roman Emperor Louis II of Italy in 875, the nobles elected his uncle Charles the Bald as the new emperor.
 Formosus conveyed Pope John VIII's invitation for Charles to come to Rome to be crowned.
 Charles took the crown at Pavia and received the imperial insignia in Rome on 29 December.
-The supporters of Louis' other uncle, Louis the German, or Louis's widow, Engelberga, opposed the coronation.
+The supporters of Louis' other uncle, Louis the German, and of Louis's widow, Engelberga, opposed the coronation.
 Fearing political retribution, many of them left Rome surreptitiously.
-Formosus fled to Tours after despoiling the cloisters in Rome.
-On April 19, John VIII called a synod which ordered Formosus and other papal officials to return to Rome.
+Formosus fled to Tours.
+On 19 April, John VIII called a synod which ordered Formosus and other papal officials to return to Rome.
 When Formosus did not comply, he was removed from the ranks of the clergy and excommunicated on the grounds that he had deserted his diocese without papal permission, and had aspired to the position of archbishop of Bulgaria.
-Additional charges included the accusations that he had opposed the emperor; "conspired with certain iniquitous men and women for the destruction of the Papal See"; and had despoiled the cloisters in Rome.
+Additional charges included the accusations that he had opposed the emperor; "conspired with certain iniquitous men and women for the destruction of the Papal See"; and had "despoiled the cloisters" in Rome.
 The condemnation of Formosus and others was announced in July 876.
 In 878 the sentence of excommunication was withdrawn after he promised never to return to Rome or exercise his priestly functions.

-In 867, while Formosus was serving as legate to the Bulgarian court, Boris I requested that he be named archbishop of Bulgaria.
-Since the canons forbade a bishop to change sees, the request was denied.
-As early as 872 he was a candidate for the papacy; Johann Peter Kirsch suggests that the pope may have viewed the cardinal as a potential rival.
-In 883, John VIII's successor, Marinus I, restored Formosus to his suburbicarian diocese of Portus.
-Following the reigns of Marinus, Adrian III (884–885) and Stephen V (885–891), Formosus was unanimously elected pope on 6 October 891.
+As early as 872 he was a candidate for the papacy; Johann Peter Kirsch suggests that the Pope may have viewed him as a potential rival.
+In 883, John VIII's successor, Pope Marinus I, restored Formosus to his suburbicarian diocese of Portus.
+Following the reigns of Marinus, Pope Adrian III (884–885), and Pope Stephen V (885–891), Formosus was unanimously elected Pope on 6 October 891.